BG Line

 Send your resume and portfolio (GitHub, etc.) to careers@spendex.com with the subject line: Application – Full Stack Developer.

-If you're a sole trader or landlord, the rules change on 6 April 2026.
-You are legally required to switch to software like Avona if your total income was over £50,000 in the 2024/25 tax year.
+If you’re a sole trader or landlord, the rules change on 6 April 2026 with the rollout of Making Tax Digital for Income Tax.
+You are legally required to switch to HMRC-Recognised software like Avona if your qualifying income was over £50,000 in the 2024/25 tax year.

-HMRC looks at your gross turnover from sole trades and rentals—that means all the money you brought in before you deducted your expenses, not your final profit.
+Remember, HMRC calculates your qualifying income from your gross turnover across all your sole trades and rentals.
+That means all the money you brought in before deducting expenses, not your final profit.

-If you're a sole trader or landlord, the rules change on 6 April 2026.
-You are legally required to switch to software like Avona if your total income was over £50,000 in the 2024/25 tax year.
+If you’re a sole trader or landlord, the rules change on 6 April 2026 with the rollout of Making Tax Digital for Income Tax.
+You are legally required to switch to HMRC-Recognised software like Avona if your qualifying income was over £50,000 in the 2024/25 tax year.

-HMRC looks at your gross turnover from sole trades and rentals—that means all the money you brought in before you deducted your expenses, not your final profit.
+Remember, HMRC calculates your qualifying income from your gross turnover across all your sole trades and rentals.
+That means all the money you brought in before deducting expenses, not your final profit.

-If you're a sole trader or landlord, the rules change on 6 April 2026.
-You are legally required to switch to software like Avona if your total income was over £50,000 in the 2024/25 tax year.
+If you’re a sole trader or landlord, the rules change on 6 April 2026 with the rollout of Making Tax Digital for Income Tax.
+You are legally required to switch to HMRC-Recognised software like Avona if your qualifying income was over £50,000 in the 2024/25 tax year.

-HMRC looks at your gross turnover from sole trades and rentals—that means all the money you brought in before you deducted your expenses, not your final profit.
+Remember, HMRC calculates your qualifying income from your gross turnover across all your sole trades and rentals.
+That means all the money you brought in before deducting expenses, not your final profit.

 Powerful tax compliance with the complicated bits hidden.
 We keep HMRC happy so you don't have to.